asterics/AsTeRICS-Grid/docs/documentation_user/13_matrix-messenger-integration.md

-# Matrix messenger in AsTeRICS Grid
+# Matrix messenger in Asterics AAC

-The integration of the Matrix protocol makes it possible to use AsTeRICS Grid as simple or complex messenger and connect to other people via chatting.
+The integration of the Matrix protocol makes it possible to use Asterics AAC as simple or complex messenger and connect to other people via chatting.

 ## Background info